Sultana-akther20/project-quiz/README.md

 Test no.1

 Description of the test: Make a form for username and submit buttons and it’ll indicate require.
-Expected Outcome: Should show require username, if empty button submit.
+Expected Outcome: Should show require username, if tehy submit empty button.
-Actual Outcome: Works as expected
+Actual Outcome: Works as expected.
-Error: no
+Error: no.

 Screenshot as proof:
  ![Image](https://github.com/user-attachments/assets/809b95ff-0071-44dd-b043-d19e0c1aaee5)